DougRzz/CV/docs/index.md

         <span > <br></span>
 </div>

-*	Responsible for the dynamic analysis and optimization of powertrain components, sub-systems, and full powertrain systems.
+- Performed dynamic analysis and optimisation of powertrain components, subsystems, and full powertrain systems.
-*	Developed `MATLAB` based data visualisation tools for efficient and repeatable simulation processes
+- Built MATLAB‑based data visualisation tools for efficient, repeatable simulation processes.
-*	Led the NVH Program Attribute Team on an upgrade engine program, liasing with suppliers to review NVH data and trade-offs with other powertrain attributes
+- Led the NVH Programme Attribute Team on an engine upgrade, liaising with suppliers and balancing NVH with other attributes.